traceysaada/week-2-responsive-portfolio/README.md

+new work on portfolio: got links working & added new tab page for project & homework links to display work.

+going to add some new card blocks to house the links.

 initial set up of my html pages & the adding of the navbar

 next stage was to think about my headers & what I wanted each page to show about me.